- Specific Job Requirements

 Veterinarian

-Requirements to become a veterinarian: To become a veterinarian, you’ll need to earn your Doctor of Veterinary Medicine (DVM) degree and pass the North American Veterinary Licensing Examination (NAVLE).
+Requirements to become a veterinarian: To become a veterinarian, you must earn a Doctor of Veterinary Medicine (DVM) degree and pass the North American Veterinary Licensing Examination (NAVLE).

 -

-Average Annual Salary: $246,000If just being a veterinarian doesn’t seem challenging or high paying enough, then you can become a veterinary surgeon.
-Most of your interaction with animals will be when they’re under anesthesia, but you will have the benefit of being able to give your patients a better quality of life.
+Average Annual Salary: $246,000If being a veterinarian isn’t challenging or rewarding enough, consider becoming a veterinary surgeon.
+Much of your work will involve animals under anesthesia, allowing you to significantly impact their quality of life.

-Requirements to become a veterinary surgeon: Veterinary surgeons need to earn a doctorate degree in veterinary medicine and then complete a three- to four-year residency program accredited by the American College of Veterinary Surgeons (ACVS).
+Requirements to become a veterinary surgeon: This role necessitates a doctorate in veterinary medicine, followed by a three- to four-year residency accredited by the American College of Veterinary Surgeons (ACVS).

 -